peteroupc/peteroupc.github.io/graphics.md

     - 8:5 aspect ratio: 640 &times; 400,[^38] 320 &times; 200.[^19]
     - Other: 280 &times; 192,[^39] 480 &times; 272,[^40] 512 &times; 424, [^41] 400 &times; 240,[^42] 384 &times; 224,[^43] 160 &times; 200,[^44] 480 &times; 240.[^45]

     This is not a complete list.
-Arcade machines of the 1990s tended to vary greatly in their screen resolutions, and some game consoles, such as the Sega Saturn or Nintendo 64, allowed games to alter the screen resolution during gameplay.
+Arcade machines of the 1990s tended to vary greatly in their screen resolutions, and some game consoles, such as the SEGA Saturn or Nintendo 64, allowed games to alter the screen resolution during gameplay.

 - As of early 1997, "[s]urveys indicate[d] that the great majority of [PC] users operate[d] in 640[ &times; ]480 resolution with 256 colors".[^46]